Pitcher Township, Cherokee County, Iowa

-Pitcher Township is one of sixteen townships in Cherokee County, Iowa, USA.
+Pitcher Township is one of sixteen townships in Cherokee County, Iowa, United States.
 As of the 2000 census, its population was 1,292.

 Geography

 Pitcher Township covers an area of 35.79 sqmi and contains one incorporated settlement, Aurelia.
 According to the USGS, it contains one cemetery, Pleasant Hill.

 Historical maps of Pitcher Township from 1923 and 1907 can be found on Historic Map Works.